-The CN8236 computes both rate candidates by first mapping all rate parameters into rate index space.
-Since rate indexes are a monotonically increasing function of rate, the CN8236 selects the candidate with the lowest rate index.
+The RS8234 computes both rate candidates by first mapping all rate parameters into rate index space.
+Since rate indexes are a monotonically increasing function of rate, the RS8234 selects the candidate with the lowest rate index.

 For the RR algorithm, the conversion is embedded in the ARDBs themselves.
 This algorithm can adjust the rate relative to the current rate.
 The adjusted rate relates to the current rate by a constant multiplicative decrease or additive increase.
-Specifically, the adjusted rate increases by (RIF \times PCR) or decreases by (RDF \times ACR).
-These values are pre-calculated and used to formulate a CN8236 ABR Rate Instruction table, avoiding real time math.
+Specifically, the adjusted rate increases by RIF\PCR or decreases by RDF\ACR.
+These values are pre-calculated and used to formulate a RS8234 ABR Rate Instruction Table, avoiding real time math.

 Each ARDB contains vectors to eight other ARDBs.
-Four of these vectors are responses to the relative rate elements in backward RM cells.
-The CN8236 uses the CI/NI bits to choose an ARDB candidate from one of these four vectors.
-For instance, if CI is set, the VCC must reduce its ACR by (ACR x RDF).
-The vectors in the ARDB that is chosen when CI is set point to ARDBs whose corresponding rates are less than [ACR - (ACR x RDF)].
-The CN8236 recognizes the ARDB indicated by the chosen vector, as the RR rate index candidate.
+Four of these vectors are responses to the relative rate elements in Backward RM cells.
+The RS8234 uses the CI/NI bits to choose an ARDB candidate from one of these four vectors.
+For instance, if CI is set, the VCC must reduce its ACR by ACR\RDF.
+The vectors in the ARDB that is chosen when CI is set point to ARDBs whose corresponding rates are less than ACR-(ACR\RDF).
+The RS8234 recognizes the ARDB indicated by the chosen vector, as the RR rate index candidate.